To my readers......

 6. Guys In Uniform - The Investigation

 Both Studios openly used genuine servicemen as models, particularly Royal Guardsmen (sometimes in authentic uniforms).
 This shocked the establishment and provoked police raids to seize their material.
 In Royale's day, anything to do with homosexuality was hushed up by the press, but in the case of Guys in Uniform there was a full-blown public scandal when a tabloid 'exposed' that real Guardsmen were posing for nude photographs in homosexual magazines.
-The specific images concerned were those of the 'Caning by Numbers' series, image 4, above.
+The specific images that sparked the row were those of the 'Caning by Numbers' series, image 4, above.

 7. Guys In Uniform - The Harness